Lucchese crime family: Acting bosses DeFede and Crea

-While in prison Amuso was able to regain control of the family, after Anthony Casso was imprisoned.
+While in prison, Amuso was able to regain control of the family after Anthony Casso was imprisoned.
 Amuso chose Joseph "Little Joe" DeFede to become his new acting boss.
 DeFede, who supervised the powerful Garment District racket, reportedly earned more than $40,000 to $60,000 a month.
 DeFede placed Steven Crea in charge of the family's labor and construction racketeering operations.
 Crea increased the Lucchese family earnings from these rackets between $300,000 and $500,000 every year.
-Throughout the mid-1990s Amuso maintained control the family from prison with his two allies DeFede and Crea running the rackets.
-In 1998, as US law enforcement kept pressuring the organized crime activities in New York, DeFede was arrested and indicted on nine counts of racketeering.
+Throughout the mid-1990s, Amuso maintained control of the family from prison with his two allies, DeFede and Crea, running the rackets.
+In 1998, as US law enforcement kept pressuring organized crime activities in New York, DeFede was arrested and indicted on nine counts of racketeering.
 DeFede pleaded guilty to the charges and was sentenced to five years in prison.
 Amuso was angered at DeFede's guilty plea and promoted Crea as the new acting boss.

 Steven "Stevie" Crea's success with the labor and construction rackets convinced Amuso that DeFede had been previously skimming off these profits.
 In late 1999, Amuso placed a contract on DeFede's life.
 On September 6, 2000, Crea and seven other Lucchese members were arrested and jailed on extortion charges, mostly to the supervising of the construction sites with various capos Dominic Truscello and Joseph Tangorra.

-After Crea's imprisonment, the consigliere Louis "Lou Bagels" Daidone, took control of the family.
+After Crea's imprisonment, the consigliere Louis "Lou Bagels" Daidone took control of the family.
 However, Daidone's tenure was short-lived.
 After his release from prison, the scared DeFede became a government witness and helped the government convict Daidone of murder and conspiracy.
 Daidone's conviction was also helped by the testimony from Alphonse D'Arco in September 2004.